 - Alcohol and Drug Treatment Facility.
 The Development Code defines an "alcohol and drug treatment facility" as any premises, place, or building that provides care, services, or treatment in a community residential setting for two or more persons, not a family, in exchange for monetary or nonmonetary consideration, who are recovering from alcohol, substance, or drug related abuse, and who need drug or alcohol recovery treatment or detoxification services.
 The City requires that such facilities be licensed by the State of California.
 Facilities with six or fewer persons are permitted in any residential zone district, like a small group home.
 Facilities with seven or more persons are permitted in the R-3 Residential District and C-2 Community Commercial District with a conditional use permit. - Domestic Violence Shelter.
 The Development Code defines a "domestic violence shelter" as a facility designed to house more than six persons, which provides temporary housing and services on a 24-hour basis for victims of domestic violence and their families.
 Small domestic violence shelters, which include facilities no larger than 5,000 square feet designed to house no more than 30 persons, are permitted in all residential zone districts with an administrative use permit and site plan review.
-Large domestic violence shelters, which include facilities larger than 5,000 square feet designed to house more than 30 persons, are permitted in all residential zone districts with a conditional use permit and site plan review. - Parolee/Probationer Home.
+Large domestic violence shelters, which include facilities larger than 5,000 square feet designed to house more than 30 persons, are permitted in all residential zone districts with a store than 5,000 square feet designed to house more than 30 persons, are permitted in all residential zone districts with a conditional use permit and site plan review. - Parolee/Probationer Home.
 The Development Code defines a "parolee/probationer home" as any premises, place or building, whether owned and/or operated by an individual or a for-profit or nonprofit entity, which houses two or more parolees/probationers unrelated by blood, marriage, or legal adoption, in exchange for monetary or nonmonetary consideration given and/or paid by the parolee/probationer and/or any public or private entity or person on behalf of the parolee/probationer excluding those who reside in a sober living home.
 The City requires that such homes be located at least 1,000 feet away from any other group housing, assisted living facility, public or private schools, day care center, public park or library, or business licensed for on- or off-sale of alcoholic beverages.
 Parolee/probationer homes are allowed in the R-3 zoning district with a conditional use permit and site plan review.